The Signs and Symptoms of Estrogen Dominance in Menopause: How to Fix Them

 Avoid plastics for food

 Plastics can contain estrogen-like compounds that we can absorb.
 They make their way to the estrogen hormone receptor sites in our cells.
 Try not to use cling wrap or plastic containers where possible, opt for glass if you’re able.

-Hormones can affect estrogen levels.
+These hormones can affect how much estorgen is in our body.
 Check on meat labels to ensure there no hormones were used in its production or opt for organic, hormone-free alternatives.